-These plants here also turn a pink red and even have purple blooms when they mature which adds a really pretty touch to your dragon’s habitat.
+These plants here also turn a pink-red and even have purple blooms when they mature which adds a really pretty touch to your dragon’s habitat.

 However, many of the herbs will not do well in such high temperatures and as such, may need to be switched out occasionally.

 You can keep your herb plants in a pot and switch them out every day or two to give your beardie some variety.
 Grab an herb garden kit here.

 Another great option is the Aloe Vera plant, which looks great in your beardie’s cage and is pretty similar to the Tillandsia Ionantha in terms of upkeep and maintenance.

 The Callisia Repens is another low maintenance option that is extremely easy to grow and will create a fun new texture for your dragon to enjoy.

 Although Carex Buchananii requires you to trim it regularly as it grows quite large, this grass would be similar to that of a bearded dragon’s natural habitat and have them feeling right at home in their tank.

 Succulents are a great option for your dragon’s cage as they will add a lot of style and be easy to care for.

 And as with any succulent, make sure you monitor how much your bearded dragon is eating as too much can lead to diarrhea.

 Jade plants will not only look nice and green but will also do well in a bearded dragon’s tank as they can tolerate really dry conditions.

 However, I recommend planting them on the opposite end as the UVB light since such strong light could definitely kill the plant.

 These succulents will thrive with the bright light in your beardie’s home, but will likely not be too fond of the immense hear, so just keep them on the cool side to be extra careful.

 In case you want to skip the risk of diarrhea and opt for a fake plant, here are some safe (yet still visually appealing!) alternatives for you and your dragon!

 By far the best fake plants that I’ve ever come across are the Exo Terra Terrarium plants.

 Plus, these fake plants come in a variety of sizes as well, allowing you to pick the size that will best fit your dragon’s setup.

 One final note, sometimes bearded dragons can mistake fake plants for real plants and actually eat them, which is definitely not good for their digestive system.

 Complete with suction cups and all, this vine will easily adhere to any glass terrarium, while creating a really cool look.

 One final, great option is the bush plant from Zoo Med that actually provides great natural cover for your beardie.

 This question is a little controversial, with some experts claiming that certain types of cacti do great in a bearded dragon habitat, while others argue that the risk of your dragon hurting his or herself on the spikes is far too great.
-My personal opinion on the matter?

 There are many other varieties of safer plant options to satisfy my bearded dragon, there’s no need to risk an injury with a cactus.